3 ways how to teach K-12 science with Lifeliqe Deep Zoom

 Start the class presenting the screenshots you prepared and ask the students what they see.
-This activity can lead to funny situations because the imagination and fantasy of students are unlimited, so let them be creative.
+This activity can lead to funny situations because the imagination and fantasy of students are unlimited, so let them be creative and make learning awesome!

 You can choose from a wide range of Deep Zoom models..

 It’s also good to use this kind of activity as an ice-breaker, to grasp the attention of your students and raise their curiosity about the subject right from the beginning.